obeyeater/ocd/README.md

 # Caveats

 ## Merges
-*Merging git conflicts*: Occasionally I'll change something on more than one system without running `ocd backup`, and git will complain that it can't run `git pull` without first committing local changes.
-This is easy to fix by `cd`ing to `~/.ocd` and doing a typical merge, a simple `git push`, a `git checkout -f $filename` to overwrite changes, or some other resolution.
+Occasionally I'll change something on more than one system without running `ocd backup`, and git will complain that it can't run `git pull` without first committing local changes.
+This is easy to fix by changing into the `~/.ocd` directory and doing a typical merge, a simple `git push`, `git checkout -f $filename` to overwrite changes, or some other resolution.

 # Portability of this script

-I've run OCD on a few different distributions, but it might not work on yours.
-Fork this repo and go nuts. `ocd.sh` isn't the long are complicated.
+I've run OCD on several different distributions, but it might not work on yours.
+Fork this repo and go nuts. `ocd.sh` isn't that long or complicated.

 ## Alternatives